Bouderton/about-me/README.md

-# COMING SOON
+# about-me
-This page is about me, who I am, and what I do!
+This landing page is about me, who I am, and what I do!